JAPANESE WORDS AND PHRASES

 Sekitan — Coal.

-Senbei — Rice crackers, made of mochi, deep-fried and seasoned in different ways.
+Senbei — Rice crackers, made mostly of mochi, deep-fried and seasoned in different ways.

-Shakujo — Tall staff used as a walking stick and a weapon, usually by warrior monks; similar to a quarterstaff in use, but shorter.
+Shakujo — A tall staff used as a walking stick and a weapon, usually by warrior monks; similar to a quarterstaff in use, but shorter.
 Topped with noisemaking rings to warn off small beings and bugs so the bearer doesn't step on them.

-Shaolin — Chinese school of martial arts, founded and maintained by temples. often called kung-fu in the West.
+Shaolin — Chinese school of martial arts, founded and maintained by temples.
+Often called kung-fu in the West.
+The name is also used for the school of Chinese vegetarian cooking started in temples.

 Shiso — Also known as perilla; a spicy herb used in cooking.